alien4cloud/alien4cloud.github.io/documentation/3.0.0/user_guide/wizard.md

 At this stage, Wizard4Cloud remains a beta feature and has few limitations:

 * We don't yet manage complex properties in properties forms (topology inputs, workflow inputs, meta-properties form).
-* Topology template version choice is not yet possible.
 {%endinfo%}

 {% summary %}{% endsummary %}